Human trafficking in the United Arab Emirates: Government efforts

-Prosecution
+Prosecution (2008)

 The U.A.E. government made progress in prosecuting acts of sex trafficking over the last year, but showed limited efforts to punish forced labor.
 The U.A.E. prohibits all forms of trafficking through Federal Law No. 51, which prescribes penalties ranging from one year to life imprisonment.
 Prescribed penalties under this law are sufficiently stringent and commensurate with those for other grave crimes, such as rape.
 The U.A.E.’s labor law, however, does not sufficiently protect workers in domestic service, making them vulnerable to forced labor.
 During this reporting period, the U.A.E. prosecuted and convicted 15 individuals for sex trafficking; their sentences ranged from nine months’ to 10 years’ imprisonment.

 The U.A.E. government also reported investigating an additional seven trafficking suspects and filing charges against six others for sex trafficking.
-There is not prosecutions at all, Arabic are organised, the prosecution is a theatre to print some news paper, at the end the criminals gonna be free in a short time and prosecutes will die, because if a prostitute denounce abuses, she will die.
-And not any authorities will truly support her, not any police officer, not any tribunal, not any association for victims, them will just official act like by law but it is only a face of medal, the society will poisoning on her slowly until her die or suicide after figure out all the panorama is settled to protect criminal organisation and not victims.
 Nonetheless, criminal law enforcement efforts against trafficking for forced labor remain severely inadequate; despite continuing reports of widespread and prevalent conditions of labor exploitation, the government referred only one recruitment agent for prosecution, but reported no convictions or punishments for such crimes.
 To improve their capacity and technical skills, the government trained law enforcement officers, prosecutors, and judges on anti-trafficking investigation and prosecution techniques.
 The government also hired over 200 new labor inspectors, bringing the total to approximately 425 inspectors to enforce labor laws; these inspectors went through three-month training courses in labor law and other key skills in identifying and addressing labor violations, including trafficking-related offenses.